noahehall/theBookOfNoah/0current/languages/nim/nim.md

 - type inference: the ability for a compiler to infer the type of a variable
 - dynamic type checking
   - runtime type information: enables dynamic dispatch of functions
+- programming language implementation: every language has an implementation in the form of an application, which either interprets source code or compiles the source code to an executable
+  - interpreter: e.g. like javascript
+  - compiler: e.g. like nim

 ### nim and nims history